Insire/Maple/README.md

 - [EntityFramework](https://github.com/aspnet/EntityFramework6) - ORM mapper
 - [Newtonsoft.Json](https://github.com/JamesNK/Newtonsoft.Json) - JSON framework
 - [DryIoc](https://bitbucket.org/dadhi/dryioc) - IoC container

+## Useful Patterns, Concepts you may find here aswell
+- Repository pattern
+- MVVM pattern
+- Dependency Injection
+- Inversion of Control
+- Composition Root
+- various base implementations for INotifyPropertyChanged
+- various implementations of ICommand (inspired by MVVMLight)
+- how to setup MaterialDesignInXamlToolkit with MahApps.Metro
+- how to change the Colorprofile for MaterialDesignInXamlToolkit and MahApps.Metro during runtime
+- how to change your TaskbarIcon during runtime in a WPF app
+- how to change the Localization of a WPF app during runtime
+- how to save and load WPF WindowLocations
+- how to use Googles Youtube API
+- async Dialogs
+- WPF Dialogs for File- and Folderbrowsing
+- Unit Tests (very work in progress)

 ## MIT License
 Copyright (c) 2017